Anastasiia Golubeva: 2021–22 season: Debut of Golubeva/Giotopoulos Moore, World Junior Championships silver

-2022–23 season
+2022–23 season: World Junior Championships silver, Junior Grand Prix Final champion

 Although Golubeva/Giotopoulos Moore were selected to compete on the Grand Prix circuit at 2022 Skate America and 2022 Grand Prix of Espoo, the pair elected to compete on the 2022–23 Junior Grand Prix instead.
 They were assigned to both Polish JGP events in Gdańsk, arriving at the first as the favourites to win, which they did by a wide margin.
 The gold medal was their first JGP medal.
 The following weekend they won their second event as well, despite a number of errors that caused Giotopoulos Mooere to say it "wasn't as good as last week."
-Their results qualified them for the 2022–23 Junior Grand Prix Final in Torino, Italy.
+Their results qualified them for the 2022–23 Junior Grand Prix Final in Turin, Italy.

 Following the Junior Grand Prix, the pair also competed at the 2022 Warsaw Cup, which they won.
 At the JGP Final, Golubeva/Giotopoulos Moore placed second in the short program after Golubeva struggled to cleanly land the throw triple toe-loop, but the pair would go on to deliver a strong free skate and take the gold medal.
 After their free skate comeback, Golubeva said that they "tried to give all the strength we had to put into this program."
 Theirs was the second Junior Grand Prix Final title for an Australian pair, after Alexandrovskaya/Windsor.

 Although assigned to compete at the 2023 Four Continents Championships, Golubeva/Giotopoulos Moore withdrew from the event due to Golubeva being unable to obtain an American visa to compete in Colorado Springs, Colorado.
 At the 2023 World Junior Championships in Calgary, Alberta, they placed second in the short program after unexpectedly missing their death spiral.
 The pair were able to deliver a solid free skate, however, and win the silver medal behind Americans Baram/Tioumentsev.
 Giotopoulos Moore called it "a huge achievement for us and we are very happy."

 Making their World Championship debut at the 2023 World Championships in Saitama, Japan, the pair placed eleventh in the short program after Golubeva fell on a throw triple loop attempt but the pair would go on to deliver an almost-perfect free skate, earning a new personal best and placing fifth in that segment of the competition, moving up to eighth-place overall.
 Golubeva said that they had achieved their goal of a top ten placement, adding they were "so happy and thrilled" with how they had skated.